cosmos/sdk-tutorials/academy/2-main-concepts/multistore-keepers.md

 <HighlightBox type="synopsis">

+Keepers are responsible for managing access to states defined by modules.
+Accessing the state is done through a keeper.
+Therefore, keepers are an ideal place to ensure that invariants are enforced and security principles are always applied.

-It is time to address multistore and keeper.
-Before you begin, take a look at the following sections:
+Take a look at the following sections before you begin:

 * [Transactions](./transactions.md)
 * [Messages](./messages.md)